 Setup steps:

-- Upload Ava CMS to a folder above your web root (e.g.,
+- Upload Ava CMS to your home directory (e.g.,

 composer install --no-devand./ava rebuild.